 - Owls – or late types – peaked not long before 20:00

-Following the argument introduced above, I like to deduce that the same peaks will also occur in decision making.
-Complex movements in sports that need to be performed in, as short a time as possible (i.e. in a competitive environment), require accurate processing of large amounts of data, analogous to decision making.
+Following the argument introduced above, I like to deduce that there are presumably similar patterns of peak performance that will be relevant to decision making.
+Complex movements in sports which need to be performed in, as short a time as possible (i.e. in a competitive environment), require accurate processing of large amounts of data, analogous to decision making.
 As reported by the sportswomen and -men in the study, their subjective feeling of alertness or sleepiness very closely related to the actual performance measured by the researchers.

 According to the lead researcher Dr Roland Brandstaetter: “Athletes and coaches would benefit greatly if they knew when optimal or suboptimal performance time was.”
 The same of course applies in decision making.
-By timing our important and irrevocable decisions according to our “Circadian rhythm” there is a very good chance that we can improve our decision making by roughly 13 to 26%, just by applying this simple rule.
+By timing our important and irrevocable decisions according to our “Circadian rhythm” there is a very good chance that we can improve our decision making in a similar range from about 13 to 26%, just by focusing on the times in which we are most alert and most motivated.

 In sports, the researchers estimate that a difference in performance of only 1%, makes the difference of becoming an Olympic Medal Winner or going home without one.